Connect with us

 Most cars that we see on the road have their distinct black licence plates on their front and back displaying their vehicle registration number.
 This uniformity is not by chance, but in accordance with Singapore’s Road Traffic (Motor Vehicles, Registration and Licensing) Rules.

-But, every now and then, we may see a car with a different coloured licence plate whizz by us, and wonder what they mean.
-We found ourselves in a similar situation, and here’s what we found.
+But, now and then, we may see a car with a different coloured licence plate whizz by us, and wonder what they mean.

-There are seven types of vehicles in Singapore; and they can be differentiated by the colour of their licence plates.
+Looking into this, we found that there are seven types of vehicle classifications in Singapore; and they are differentiated by the colour of their licence plates.
 Vehicle owners must display their licence plates correctly, or be fined up to $1,000 and imprisonment of up to 3 months.

 #1 Standard Vehicles